The Stack

 V --> R

-The key decision: Claude never touches the database directly.
-It receives context, produces structured output, and the business logic layer decides what to do with it.
-Stateless and testable.
+Claude never touches the database directly.
+It gets context, returns structured output, and the business logic layer decides what to do.

 SQLite in WAL mode handles concurrent reads without contention.
-Single writer is fine when your write volume is "one user doing things."
-The database is a single file - no daemon, no connection strings, no Docker container for local dev.
+Single writer is fine for single-user or low-write-volume workflows.
+The database is a single file: no daemon, no connection strings, no Docker container for local dev. +

 flowchart TD